 My other friend orders the “Island Bacon Sandwich”, which is not a burger, but actually a Reuben sandwich with extra lean corned beef, sauerkraut, Swiss cheese and thousand island dressing on grilled rye bread.
 The set includes oven baked, sea-salt and vinegar potato chips and one 1/4 sliced kosher dill pickle.
 Price: 21,000KRW:

-It is worth nothing that the only available sides are house-baked sea salt and vinegar potato chips, or what the menu calls “duck fat skin-on” chips.
+It is worth noting that the only available sides are house-baked sea salt and vinegar potato chips, or what the menu calls “duck fat skin-on” chips.
 Personally, I prefer the duck fat skin-on chips because the sea salt chips are a touch sweet and for me, slightly under-seasoned.
 Each burger or sandwich is served with a single 1/4 cut kosher dill pickle (no Korean pickles here, for the love of Christ).
 The owner/chef doesn’t offer any drinks aside from water, and there are no sauces or seasonings available at the tables.
 The walls are a dark green in color, and the tables look like re-purposed doors surrounded by short-legged bar stools.

 Though I can’t speak for the other dishes, I will offer a short review of the “House Hanwoo Steak Dream Burger”.
 This overall dish had good balance, the acidity of the kosher dill working well with the richness of the hanwoo patty, though by contrast with the duck fat skin-on chips, this dish seemed a touch salty.
 The hanwoo patty itself was of high quality and had silky smooth texture yet deep, intense flavor.
 With wasabi-mayo and avocado slices, it could be argued that there was kind of a “California Roll” flavor going on here.
 The oven baked buns are made in-house, and present a slight hint of garlic seasoning, but not enough to be overpowering.
 The burger was not so large as to be messy, and could be enjoyed without the use of fork or knife.
 This restaurant is not typical Korean plastic-chemical fast food fare, nor is it gimmicky Itaewon/HBC “please take a photo of our food” fare.
 Just honest burgers, with no options and minimal sides.
 So confident is the owner/chef, that you cannot even choose how long your patty is cooked.
 Simply order, and wait.
 No nonsense, no whining, no endless options to customize.